 In 1996, “The Big Conductor” signed a massive seven-year, $121 million contract to join the Los Angeles Lakers.
-After winning league MVP in 2000, three NBA titles and three Finals MVP awards, “The Big IPO” left California and Kobe Bryant for his next destination: South Florida.
+“The Diesel” announced his massive contract prior to winning a gold medal at the 1996 Summer Olympics in Atlanta.
+After being named the league’s MVP in 2000 to go along with three-straight NBA titles and three-straight Finals MVP awards, “The Big IPO” left California and Kobe Bryant for his next destination: South Florida.

 “The Big Leprechaun” signed another massive five-year, $100 million deal to join the Miami Heat, where he won his fourth NBA title alongside Dwayne Wade.
 Over the final four season with the Phoenix Suns, Cleveland Cavaliers and Boston Celtics, “The Big Maravich” took home another $62 million.

 After 19 NBA seasons, “Shaq Daddy” left the NBA, but his accrual of some serious wealth was far from over.